networknt/light-doc/content/tutorial/common/discovery/dynamic.md

 }
 ```

-The service configuration also needs to be updated to inject the singleton implementations of
-`Cluster`, `LoadBanlance`, `URL` and `Registry`.
-Please note that the key in parameters
-is serviceId of your calling APIs
+The service configuration also needs to be updated to inject the singleton implementations of `Cluster`, `LoadBalance`, `URL` and `Registry`.
+Please note that the key in parameters is serviceId of your calling APIs

 The following should be added to the `service.yml` `singletons` list: